“You can be young without money, but you can’t be old without it.” — Tennessee Williams

 It’s time to turn to the foundation of your retirement plan, Social Security, and figure out how this is all going to work.

-Now, Social Security is great.
-And we’re going to talk about how to boost your benefits as high as you can!
-But realize up front: Social Security alone is just not enough to get by on — at least not comfortably.
-The average retiree receives $1,413 per month in benefits.
+Social Security is great.
+And we’re going to talk about how to boost your benefits as high as you can.
+But realize up front: For most people, Social Security alone is not enough to get by on — at least not comfortably.
+In 2018, the average retiree received $1,413 per month in benefits.